 Charlotte Mew Background

 Charlotte Mew’s life was riddled with pain and loss.
 During her childhood, three of her siblings passed away.
-Two of her siblings were labelled insane and sent away to mental institutions.
+Two of her siblings were labeled insane and sent away to mental institutions.
 Mew is known to have made a pact with her remaining sister, Anne, that they would never marry.
 Mew was surrounded by insanity, and she also seemed to be afraid of men.
 Perhaps she was afraid that she also, might be insane.
 It is easy to see how Mew may have written The Farmer’s Bride in fear of what it would be like if ever she did marry.
 Or, perhaps, she had seen marriages like this one, and vowed that she would never enter into that kind of relationship.
 The reason Mew and Anne gave for their pact, was that they feared passing insanity on to their children.
 Whatever the reason for their pact, it appears that Mew, like the farmer’s bride, had no interest in men.
 Perhaps they frightened her, like the subject of this poem.
 Eventually, when Anne died, Mew did suffer from mental illness, particularly, depression.

 Sadly, she ended her own life.
 Having never married, one cannot say that The Farmer’s Bride relates to her personal experiences in that way.
-Nonetheless, it is obvious that Mew relates with the farmer’s wife in her dislike for men.
-Perhaps she also relates to her in her mental instability.
-Mew clearly had insight into mental instability, and was able to empathize with people like her sisters.
+Nonetheless, it is obvious that Mew relates to the farmer’s wife in her dislike for men.
+Perhaps she also relates to her mental instability.
+Mew clearly had insight into mental instability and was able to empathize with people like her sisters.
 Perhaps they were the inspiration for the farmer’s wife.
 Mew was able to see the care and comfort that the farmer’s life needed, even though the rest of the world looked at her like she was the strangest of creatures.
 The Farmer’s Bride gives insight into Mew’s mind.
 Perhaps she did not feel quite normal, but she was able to feel empathy for all kinds of people with differences and mental instability.
 She related with her sisters, as with the farmer’s wife, and The Farmer’s Bride is her way of shedding light on mental illness.
 This poem helped her to show the world that some people require more love, comfort, and tenderness in order to function normally in society.
-In the same way, Mew also shed light onto the damaging effects of the marriage of girls while they are still children.
+In the same way, Mew also sheds light on the damaging effects of the marriage of girls while they are still children.
 This was not necessarily a common practice during her time, but it did occur from time to time.
 In generations past, it was far more common for girls of twelve and thirteen to be married.
 Mew has a way of standing up for women by using the voice of an ignorant and uneducated farmer.